EGI-Federation/documentation/content/en/users/tutorials/intermediate/_index.md

 This is to provide communities the opportunity to use Rucio for their data management solution, without having to learn about, and host their own instance of Rucio.
 <br/><br/>
-FTS ( https://fts.web.cern.ch/fts/ ) is a low level data movement service, responsible for reliable bulk transfer of files between storages.
-It’ s responsible for globally distributing the majority of the LHC data across the WLCG infrastructure and it supports many communities is EGI.
+<a href="https://fts.web.cern.ch/fts/">FTS</a> is a low level data movement service, responsible for
+reliable bulk transfer of files between storages.
+It's responsible for globally distributing the majority of the LHC data across the WLCG infrastructure and it supports many communities is EGI.
 <br/><br/>
 In this webinar we introduce the main functionalities and show how to interact with the services